Celebrating Constitution Day

 September 17 is designated as Constitution Day and Citizenship Day to commemorate the signing of the U.S. Constitution in Philadelphia on September 17, 1787.
 Learn more about the U.S. Constitution through our public programs, family activities, and online resources.

-We Rule: Civics for All of US is a new national civic education initiative from the National Archives that promotes civic literacy and engagement.
-Our interactive distance learning programs taught by National Archives educators located nationwide draw upon our vast holdings to promote the knowledge, skills, and dispositions students need for civic engagement in the 21st century.
+Civics for All of US, a national civic education initiative from the National Archives, promotes civic literacy and engagement.
+Our interactive distance learning programs for teachers and students deliver thought-provoking educational programs and powerful educational resources to the public, regardless of their proximity to a National Archives facility.
+Each program is led by one of our National Archives educators located nationwide and draws upon our vast holdings to promote the knowledge, skills, and dispositions students need for civic engagement in the 21st century.

 Sign the Constitution!

 Add your name and become a signer of one of America's Founding Documents!
 Virtually "sign" the Constitution on our website.

 DocsTeach Access primary sources and online teaching activities related to the U.S. Constitution and how it forms the basis for our Government's actions on DocsTeach, the online tool for teaching with documents from the National Archives.

 Exploring the United States Constitution - Find the special Constitution eBook and other resources, available for download with iBooks and on iTunesU, or as a PDF.

 Congress Creates the Bill of Rights eBook, mobile app, and online resources